stefapi/vesselharbor/.junie/logical_architecture.md

 # Logical Architecture of the Application

-This document presents the complete logical architecture of the FastAPI Vue Template application, describing how the different components interact with each other.
+This document presents the complete logical architecture of the VesselHarbor application, describing how the different components interact with each other.

 ## Overview